Iain W. Provan

 He was born and educated in the UK and retains strong family, academic, and church connections with his homeland.
 He received his MA at Glasgow University in Mediaeval History and Archaeology, his BA from London Bible College in Theology, and his PhD from Cambridge, where his thesis focused on the books of Kings, and was subsequently published as Hezekiah and the Books of Kings.
 Iain Provan's academic teaching career took him to King’s College London, the University of Wales, and the University of Edinburgh, where he was a senior lecturer in Hebrew and Old Testament Studies.

 He has written numerous essays and articles, and several books including commentaries on Lamentations, 1 and 2 Kings, Ecclesiastes, and Song of Songs, and co-authored with Phil Long and Tremper Longman A Biblical History of Israel.
-Most recently he released Convenient Myths: The Axial Age, Dark Green Religion, and the World that Never Was.
+Most recently he released Seriously Dangerous Religion: What the Old Testament Really Says and Why It Matters and Convenient Myths: The Axial Age, Dark Green Religion, and the World that Never Was.
 Iain is an ordained minister of the Church of Scotland; a Life Member of Clare Hall, Cambridge; and the recipient of an Alexander von Humboldt Research Fellowship.
 He and his wife, Lynette, have four children.
 Iain Provan is also a qualified Provincial B Licence soccer coach (BC) and ARA rowing coach (UK).

-Listen to Dr. Provan's book launch lecture on his most recent publication: Convenient Myths.
+Listen to Dr. Provan's book launch lecture on his most recent publication: Seriously Dangerous Religion.

 Areas of expertise

 - Old Testament Narrative Literature, especially the Books of Genesis & Kings

 - The Books of Lamentations, Song of Songs, & Ecclesiastes